-Atlanta Paralysis Attorney
+Atlanta Paralysis Attorneys

-Have you, or a loved one, recently lost mobility or function in one or more of your limbs?
-It's likely that your paralysis seriously impacted your job, your family and your overall quality of life.
-Is this condition the result of a serious injury caused by another individual's negligent behavior?
+Have you recently lost mobility or function in one or more of your limbs?
+Paralysis can seriously impact your job, your family, and your overall quality of life.
+Was this condition caused by another individual's negligent behavior?
 If so, you may be able to take legal action against the at-fault party.

 - Automobile collisions